-Do you feel stuck?
-Maybe you believe your life is miserable.
-Nothing is going right and it never will.
-Or at the very least, your best-laid plans fail to achieve the desired results.
-I’ve been there.
-If it turns out there is a hell, I think it will look a lot like the life I was living about 15 years ago.
+I felt stuck.
+I was miserable.
+Nothing was going right and I didn’t have hope that it ever would.
+My best-laid plans fail to achieve the desired results.
+If it turns out there is a hell, I think it will look a lot like the life I was living about 20 years ago.
 Fortunately, I don’t live there anymore.
 I learned how to challenge and change the mindset that had me so stuck.

-I have successfully transformed over the past 15 years or so as the result of doing growth mindset work.
-I struggled with jobs, relationships, parenting, money, self-esteem, faith, judgment, and fear – mostly fear.
+I have successfully transformed as the result of doing growth mindset work.
+I struggled with jobs, relationships, parenting, money, self-esteem, faith, judgment, and mostly fear.
 My opinion of myself depended upon the view of those closest to me.
-Fifteen years ago, I was a mess.
-I had already been sober and clean for 20 years.
-But I was recently divorced, struggling in a new career and felt powerless, lost and confused.
+I was a mess.
+I had already been sober and clean for 18 years.
+But I was recently divorced, struggling in a new career and felt powerless, lost, and confused.

 Blame Doesn’t Fix Life

 I blamed myself, the economy, the people I worked with, my neighbors, and my second wife for my unhappiness.
 I just wanted to feel better, to get some relief.
 Surprisingly, I didn’t consider drinking again.
 I was re-engaged with my recovery program but found it lacking.
 I had begun a meditation practice but couldn’t sit still.
 In fact, paying that much attention to my thoughts was driving up my anxiety instead of making it better.

 I would make up reasons to explain why nothing in my life was working.
 I placed blame where it didn’t belong.
 I thought blame would make me feel better, but quickly learned it didn’t.